 In good years, she gets hundreds of dollars in products, considering that she often exchange the excess with neighbors and friends.
 You turn your time into a lower food bill.

-Car dealers are famous for charging too much and not being scrupulous.
+Car dealers are famous for charging too much and for being scrupulous.
 If you know the details of your own car and can diagnose and solve problems yourself, you will end up saving a lot of money.

 The auto shops charge a large amount of money for parts and labor, which covers the resulting invoice.
 In addition, you may be charged for repairs that are not even necessary in the first place.
-It is definitely a money saving to know how to work in cars yourself.
+It is definitely a money saving to know how to work on cars yourself.

 If you are good with computers and have an interest in technology, you will never have to take your hardware to the store to repair it.

 As in the automotive industry, repairing or upgrading your computer can cost an unreasonable amount of money by charging so much for parts and labor.